lkilcher/dolfyn/doc/source/usage-specific.rst

       xF'*.

    b.
 The 'Coordinate system' must be set to *'XYZ'*.

+   c.
+It is recommended to set the ADV velocity range to |pm| *4 m/s*,
+      or larger.

 3. For cable-head ADVs be sure to record the position and orientation of the ADV head relative to the ADV body (Figure 1).